Ultimate Classic Rock

 The group began in 1967 in London and evolved as a California band in the 70s.
 The initial combo, Mick Fleetwood and John and Christine McVie, were joined by Americans Lindsay Buckingham and Stevie Nicks.

 It was a match made in heaven: the sound that quartet produced was truly divine.
 Great and early hits included Landslide, Dreams, The Chain, and Rhiannon.
 Like so many, this band had musical

 disagreements as well as tragic romances, alcohol abuse

 and drug problems.
 They also produced Gold Dust Woman and Never Going Back Again.

 When trouble entered paradise in the form of Lindsay's affair with Stevie's best friend, one result was Stevie's haunting rendition of Sara.
-The situation also contributed to her loss of control over her pre-concert drug and whiskey intake.
-She and Lindsay could break up, but the musical partnership was a lot harder to walk away from.
+The situation also contributed to her loss of control over her pre-concert need for drugs.
+She and Lindsay could break up, but the musical partnership was harder to walk away from.
 After her comeback, Stevie speaks of this frankly on film.